 We cannot contravene the municipal by-laws by adopting into a home where there are already, or would be, too many animals.

 Should your pre-home application be approved, you will have to come back to the SPCA Randburg within 48 hours to complete the documentation and pay the adoption fee.

 Should the applicant fail to come back and complete the adoption procedure within 48 hours, the animal may be homed to the next interested party and you may not receive any refunds.

-A post-home check will be none on the animal from time to time.
+A post-home check will be done on the animal from time to time.

 (Please note, very important!)

-Please note we do not offer refunds or “swap animals” for any adoption that doesn’t work out in the new home.
+Please note we do not refund or “swap animals” for any adoption that doesn’t work out in the new home.

-Thank you very much for considering adoption from our SPCA.
+Thank you very much for considering to adopt from our SPCA.
 Please do not hesitate to contact us for any further information.